marktsuchida/pybhspc/docs/development.md

 ### Requirements

-- Windows 10+, 64-bit Intel.
+- Windows, 64-bit Intel.
 - Python 3.10+.
-- Becker-Hickl TCSPC Package with SPCM DLL 5.1.0 (Dec 2022) or later (note that the required version is greater than at run time).
+- Becker & Hickl TCSPC Package with SPCM DLL 5.1.0 (Dec 2022) or later (note that the required version is greater than at run time).

 ### Pre-commit hook